whole-tale/wt-design-docs/development/mockups/tale-importing/index.rst

    2. This page may go away at some point

-Proposed Mockup 2: Use the Compose Page
+Proposed Mockup 2: Use the Compose Page - Rejected
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^